 That includes gas and substances that produced the gas.
 Think of activated charcoal like a magnet.
 It attracts substances and pulls them from the body.
 Since your body won’t absorb the charcoal, the toxins pass through your system to be eliminated along with the charcoal.

 What is the Best Activated Charcoal?

-When you reach for any wellness supplement it’s important to know what you are putting in your body.
+When reaching for any wellness supplement, it’s important to know what you're putting in your body.
 Read the label and look for activated charcoal powder or activated charcoal supplements made from identifiable ingredients like coconut shells or plant fibers.

 Activated charcoal tablets are a convenient way to take activated charcoal.
 So if you aim for simplicity or just don’t like the taste or texture of drinking activated charcoal powder, taking activated charcoal capsules with water is a great option for getting the benefits of activated charcoal in a convenient form.

-Get 520 mg of stomach-friendly charcoal per serving size (2, 260 mg capsules) with Swanson Premium Activated Charcoal.
+Get 520 mg of stomach-friendly charcoal per serving with Swanson Premium Activated Charcoal.
 Swanson Premium Activated Charcoal capsules are specially activated to ease occasional, mild gas and bloating.
 This gentle formula helps soak up gas-generating compounds